Today, we’ll answer one of the most asked questions of parents: “When can I stop worrying about SIDS?”

-Whether it’s from your parents, friends, sleep experts, or pediatrician, and whether it’s about what issues to be prepared for or what baby medical supplies to have ready during emergencies, having an idea of these things and how to help your baby sleep better is always better than having none at all.
+Whether it’s from your parents, friends, sleep experts, or pediatrician, or about what issues to be prepared for or what baby medical supplies to have ready, having an idea of these things and how to help your baby sleep better is always better than having none at all.

 The best thing about asking for help from fellow parents is that they, too, have gone through a similar situation.
 They can tell you firsthand what to expect and how to deal with certain things.

-Plus, they’ll be more likely to give you insightful sleep recommendations for you and your baby.
+Plus, they’ll be more likely to give you insightful sleep recommendations that will reduce your baby’s risk of SIDS.

 No parent wants their child to suffer from sudden infant death syndrome (SIDS).
-It’s such a sudden and tragic death that can happen to anyone’s baby.
+It’s such a sudden and unexplained death death that can happen to anyone’s baby.

 Luckily SIDS is highly preventable, and several factors can help reduce the risk of SIDS in babies, like making sure they lie on their back.

 We hope you enjoyed this article.
-Feel free to share it to help spread the campaign against sudden infant deaths!
+Feel free to share it to help reduce the risk and spread the campaign against sudden infant deaths!

 July 22, 2021 – Reviewed and updated article links